Alibaba Positioned To Benefit From China's Cross-Border E-Commerce Growth

 Source: Accenture

-Chinese cross border shoppers prefer products from the United States, Japan, South Korea and Germany.
+Chinese cross-border shoppers prefer products from the United States, Japan, South Korea and Germany.

 Source: Oliver Wyman